Let’s do this a little differently

 I created a savory brunch bread pudding for my guests at the B&B that was a huge hit and my starting point for the Thanksgiving stuffing makeover.
 I used local apples and sausage in a traditional bread pudding, and people absolutely loved it.

-The best thing about this recipe is that I assembled it the night before, and all I had to do in the morning was pop it in the oven to bake.
+Time saver: The best thing about this recipe is that I assembled it the night before, and all I had to do in the morning was pop it in the oven to bake.
 For a holiday dish that takes a lot of preparation, this is a gift of time and reduced stress in the kitchen!

 For my holiday version, I found a large challah bread, half price because it was two days old, perfect for this application; bread puddings and stuffing are best made with stale bread so it will absorb the liquid, if not, you will have to dry it out in the oven first.
 You can use any hearty, rich bread in this recipe.